globalcitizen/php-iban/docs/TESTING.md

 Testing
 -------

 This document describes the project's approach to testing.
+Essentially we do not require tests for all code but do strive to maintain reasonable test coverage.

 Local testing